product-os/jellyfish-worker/README.md

 Unit tests can be easily run with the command `npm test`.
 This will run all unit tests (found in the `/lib` folder).

-The integration tests require a postgres DB and redis server.
-The simplest way to run the tests locally is with docker-compose.
+The integration tests require Postgres and Redis instances.
+The simplest way to run the tests locally is with `docker-compose`.
+You may need to export an `NPM_TOKEN` and values for the environment variables defined in `test.env` before running the command below.

 ```
-docker-compose -f docker-compose.test.yml -f docker-compose.yml up --build --exit-code-from=sut
+npm run test:compose
 ```